Driving in Singapore: Driving safety

 Driving after consuming alcohol, using a phone while driving, dangerous driving, and car racing are all illegal.
 All offenders will face disqualification and be prosecuted in court.

 Car safety crash tests

 The Singapore government accepts the crash safety standards of the EU and Japan.
 Cars made in the EU and Japan do not need to pass additional safety standards to be sold in Singapore.
 Cars may be privately imported into Singapore if they have an EU Certificate of Conformity or the Japanese Completion Inspection Certificate, both of which incorporate emissions and safety standards.
 Not all cars sold in Singapore have been tested by the EuroNCAP, a car-safety testing organisation jointly operated by several European government agencies, that crash tests cars that can be legally sold in several European countries.

 Buying a car

 Many regulations concerning buying and driving a car are administered by the Land Transport Authority, the successor to the Registry of Vehicles.
+There are five vehicle taxes and fees for registering a new car.